(source)

 enum MetadataQueryKind {

-/// Query metadata key list.
+/// Query metadata key set.

 /// Query values of the specified keys.